Effective Gaussian Management for High-fidelity Scene Reconstruction: Approach

-\textbf{Gaussian Separate Operation.} The following delineates the derivation of these three sets: the common set $ \mathcal{G}_{m} $ serves as the foundation for assigning Gaussian to the active color set $ \mathcal{G}_{c} $ and the active normal set $ \mathcal{G}_{n} $ through attribute-specific transformations based on the inner product and the magnitude of gradients.
-Specifically, we record the gradients of each common Gaussian generated by dual supervision (radiance loss $\mathcal{L}_{rad} $ and geometry loss $ \mathcal{L}_{geo} $ in the appendix Eq.
-(7)) during optimization.
-Then, the conflict problem is modeled as the negative inner product of the dual gradients.
-A Gaussian with negative product is separated into two new Gaussians, with attributes adjusted according to the average magnitude of each gradient.
-The remaining Gaussians continue to perform the regular split and clone operation.
-The specific operation steps are shown in Fig.~\ref{fig:separate_rendering}.
+We now detail the derivation of the three Gaussian sets.
+The common set $\mathcal{G}_{m}$ serves as the foundation for assigning Gaussians to the color-active set $\mathcal{G}_{c}$ or the normal-active set $\mathcal{G}_{n}$ through gradient magnitude-guided transformations of Gaussian attributes.
+Specifically, we record the gradients of each common Gaussian $\mathbf{g}_{m}$ with respect to the radiance loss $\mathcal{L}_{rad}$ and the geometry loss $\mathcal{L}_{geo}$ during optimization.
+The degree of conflict between these signals is quantified by the inner product of their gradients:

+where $\nabla_a\mathcal{L}$ denotes the gradient of Gaussian attributes with respect to the loss function $\mathcal{L}$.
+We concatenate the gradients of all attributes and subsequently flatten them into a vector.